Basic Education for Adults

 - Obtain the educational skills necessary to become full partners in the educational development of their children.

-Adult literacy, family learning, workplace skills enhancement, English language instruction, citizenship classes integrated with English literacy, basic skills education, I-BEST, high school equivalency preparation, and similar programs are all part of the state’s Adult Basic Education services.
+Adult literacy, family learning, workplace skills enhancement, English language instruction, citizenship classes integrated with English literacy, basic skills education, I-BEST, high school equivalency preparation, and similar programs are all part of the state’s Basic Education for Adults services.

 These activities help adults practice, learn from, and master the skills and strategies required for responsible citizenship, productive employment, and family self-sufficiency.

-Other Program Characteristics: Adult Basic Education programs are provided by the state’s 34 community and technical colleges and by 10 community-based organizations.
+Other Program Characteristics: Basic Education for Adults (formerly known as Adult Basic Education) programs are provided by the state’s 34 community and technical colleges and by 9 community-based organizations.
 The Adult Education Advisory Council has adopted updated performance goals, Adult Learning Standards, and a statewide standardized assessment system that are applicable to all providers.
 Service providers have developed broad-based, community-wide literacy programs using a variety of funding sources.
 For example, providers enter into local agreements to deliver basic skills for participation in WorkFirst, refugee resettlement and job training programs, as well as for inmates of state and local correction facilities.

 Low-income, low-skill adults needing basic skills and employment skills are now successfully being served by I-BEST.
-This intensive effort is a national model and puts a professional technical instructor as well as an ABE/ESL instructor in the classroom at the same time.
+This intensive effort is a national model and puts a professional technical instructor as well as a BEdA/ESL instructor in the classroom at the same time.

 Planning Cycle: Annually, with a multi-year state plan.

-Other Outcome Measures: Each Adult Basic Education provider must propose and report quarterly rates for participants to:
+Other Outcome Measures: Each Basic Education for Adults provider must propose and report quarterly rates for participants to:

 • Demonstrate improvements in literacy skill levels in reading, writing, and speaking the English language; math skills; English language acquisition, and other literacy skills.